deebloo/polyinstant/README.md

 Polyinstant
 ==========

-Polymer element for connecting and manipulating data from goinstant.
+Polymer elements for connecting and manipulating data from goinstant.
 Give your account number and app name.
 If no room is given the 'lobby' will be joined.

+Give the desired key and query parameters.
+If not query parameters are given all data from the specified key will be retrieved.

 ```HTML
 <go-connect account="773bb51eb592" app="WebComponentTest" room="lobby"></go-connect>